Trail Running in the Sierra vs. the Alps

 Two of the world’s premier trail running venues, California’s Sierra Nevada and the Swiss Alps, are where we have spent the bulk of the last 30 years.
 The enthusiasm we have for running through these ranges resulted in our producing the trail running guidebooks to both.
-Sierra Trail Runs will be released in 2022 and Run the Alps Switzerland was published in 2018.
-Along with Run the Alps Switzerland came Elevation : The Alps Trail & Peak Running Resource, which launched with 30 runs but today has 80, including two multi day runs we developed ourselves, the Via Grischuna and what we feel is the greatest run in the Alps, the Via Valais.
+Sierra Trail Runs was released in 2022 and Run the Alps Switzerland was published in 2018.
+Along with Run the Alps Switzerland came ALPSinsight : The Alps Trail & Peak Running Resource, which launched with 30 runs but today has well over a hundred, including the Trail Running Guide to Chamonix, two multi day runs we developed ourselves, the Via Grischuna and what we feel is the greatest run in the Alps, the Via Valais.

-With all our knowledge of the Sierra and the Alps, and with a planet full of trail runners really wanting to travel, we decided to share some info about the two mountain ranges to help convince you that you really need to run in both.
+With all our knowledge of the Sierra and the Alps, we decided to share some info about the two mountain ranges to help convince you that you really need to run in both.
 The one vs. the other part is only meant to get you to choose which comes first.
 You need your own comparison.
 But for now, we’ll do it, and even have a bit of fun with our inside take.
 To get some of the jabs, you may need to have spent time in these ranges.

 This comparison isn’t so much about the mountains as it is the cultures found within them.
 Europe has a long tradition of rich mountain culture, and mountain sports are a mainstream activity.
 On weekends, city train stations are packed full of brightly-colored, backpack-wearing hikers, runners, climbers, and ski tourers.
 Proximity to mountains plays a big role in this.
 The Alps are literally right out many peoples’ doors.